 Coxhoe Parish Council also employs people on a sub-contract basis for specific tasks i.e. grass cutting, supply and maintenance of the hanging baskets and maintenance of the village clocks which it had fitted to key buildings in the two villages to celebrate the Millennium.

 Coxhoe Parish Council has an annual budget based on income that it largely receives from the council tax and this is used to pay for things in the villages regarded by the Councillors as important to the community.

-View the contact us page for information about contacting the Parish Clark, alternatively take a look at the contact details for your Parish Councillors.
-Also, view the section of our website advising of the the opening times for Parish Council Offices.
+View the contact us page for information about contacting the Parish Clark, alternatively take a look at the contact details for your Councillors and Officers.
+You can also review the section of our website advising of the opening hours for Parish Council Offices.

 Our Annual Action Plan for 2019-2020 is available from the following link:

 Most of local authority services are delivered by Durham County Council.
-Check out their website for further information.
+Check out the Durham County Council website for further information.